Kindle Direct Publishing for Australian Authors

 Kindle Direct Publishing, otherwise known as KDP, is Amazon’s self-publishing platform.
 KDP allows authors, including Australian and New Zealand authors, to publish their books online to Amazon’s massive market without having to deal with a traditional publisher.

-While the dream of being traditionally published probably sits somewhere inside most authors, the reality of getting a traditional publishing deal is extremely difficult.
+While the dream of being traditionally published likely sits with most authors, securing a traditional publishing deal is extremely difficult.
 According to WordsRated, the number of authors who land a traditional publishing contract is between 1-2%.

-Considering that almost 11,000 books are published daily, the competition to land a traditional publishing deal is fierce.
+Given that nearly 11,000 books are published daily, competition for traditional publishing deals is fierce.

-Amazon KDP allows authors to create ebooks, paperback, and hardcover books without any upfront costs and fees.
-Along with no added costs, KDP also allows self-published authors the ability to retain the rights to their books, which is something a traditional publisher doesn’t offer.
+Amazon KDP allows authors to create ebooks, paperbacks, and hardcover books without any upfront costs or fees.
+In addition to no upfront costs, KDP enables self-published authors to retain the rights to their books, which a traditional publisher doesn’t offer.

 If you’re an up-and-coming Australian author, KDP is a fantastic way to get your book out into the world and into the hands of potential readers.
 Do you want to know the best news?
-Except for manuscript setup costs such as editing, proofreading, formatting, and cover design, it won’t cost you a cent.
+Except for manuscript setup costs such as editing, proofreading, formatting, and cover design, there will be no cost to you.

 What Are the Benefits of KDP?